COLLISION COURSES

 From mixing paint from vehicle paint codes to using nitrogen plastic welding equipment, Collision Repair & Refinish Technology (CRRT) classes at Universal Technical Institute (UTI) will cover everything you need to know to succeed as a collision repair technician after graduation.1 Along the way, you will receive guidance from passionate, experienced instructors who are committed to your success.

-Keep reading to find out what you can learn in each one of your collision repair courses:
+Keep reading to find out what you can learn in each one of your collision repair courses.

-In this course, you can learn about the safety requirements for the collision industry, PPE and MSDS.
-You will learn to read and interpret a vehicle damage repair report, assess the damage and develop a repair plan.
+You will also learn how to read and interpret a vehicle damage repair report, evaluate damage and create a structured repair plan.

 Key takeaways

-- How to read and interpret a vehicle damage repair report, assess damage and develop a repair plan.
+• How to read and interpret a vehicle damage repair report, assess damage and develop a repair plan

 Key takeaways